nickmckenney/Building-a-JSON-API/evaluation.md

 Your instructors will be grading you using this rubric.

 For each criterion below, instructors will give you a score according to the following guidelines.
+"Ticking" all of the boxes for a criterion will earn a "meets expectations".

 They will also assign a **Total Score**, to serve as an overall gauge of whether you met the project goals.
 However, __the more important scores are the individual ones__, which can help you identify where to focus your efforts for the next project!